October 31, 2018

 The idea of ‘Progressive Web Apps’ created a history.

 Having a great potential to cater to the mobile and web platforms’ needs, it is worth to discuss, even now.
-A few years ago, the popular debate of mobile app vs. mobile web became the reason behind the existence of PWA.
+A few years ago, the popular debate of mobile app vs. mobile web became the reason behind the existence of the Progressive web app framework.

 Why we are talking about it?